ONSdigital/ssdc-rm-ddl/README.md

 This will attempt to roll back the given number of patches, and update the ddl version record with the given rollback version, which must be in the format `v*.*.*-rollback.*`.

+By default, it will display the scripts it plans to run and ask for user confirmation to proceed, this is an opportunity to double-check the rollback before it is run and committed so careful attention should be taken to review what it plans to run before approving.
+However, for use in testing or development scripts, this confirmation can be automatically bypassed with the `--auto-confirm` flag.

 #### Testing rollback scripts

 Running `make test-patches` will also attempt to run the rollbacks for any patches it runs.
 If a rollback script for a